juesseal/Simple-Chatty-Bot/README.md

 # simpleChattyBot
-My first project written in JS
+My first project written in JS with the help of hyperskills.org